GispoCoding/lih_api_manual/README.md

-# Location API Business Manual - Development Setup
+# Location Information API Business Manual - Development Setup

-This repository contains the source code for the Location API Business Manual website, built with MkDocs and the Material theme.
+This repository contains the source code for the Location Information API Business Manual website, built with MkDocs and the Material theme.

 ## Prerequisites